nicholasbard/teknonaturalist/README.md

 See __[teknonaturalist Fungal ITS Detection Equal Reads](/teknonaturalist.Fungal.ITS.detection.equal.reads.sh)__ and __[teknonaturalist Fungal ITS Detection Unequal Reads](/teknonaturalist.Fungal.ITS.detection.unequal.reads.sh)__ <br>
 The teknonaturalist execution bash script [non-Snakemake] script for PE fastq.gz files with equal read count sand unequal read counts, respectively.

+NOTE: If using mamba/conda with a task manager on a cluster, cache files during computational tasks may need to be diverted to a directory with file-writing permissions.
+Before running the pipeline:
+mamba deactivate
+export XDG_CACHE_HOME=/<your directory>
+Then activate mamba/conda environment before submitting the batch.

 Executing DNAbarcoder: fungal taxonomic classification
 ============================================================